 If your child is new to riding, Kingston Riding Centre can offer a number of different options which can introduce your child to the joy of riding in a safe but fun manner.

 For very young children we can offer Pony Rides into Richmond Park.
-These can be for 30 or 45 minutes and your child will ride one of our smaller shetland ponies.
+These can be for 30 or 45 minutes and your child will ride one of our Shetland ponies.
 The bridle of the pony is held by one of our instructors at all times and the ride can either be fun or more instructional depending upon age and previous experience.
-The ideal age for Pony Rides to start is two and a half.
+We offer Pony Rides from the age of two and a half years.

 The next stage on from Pony Rides is Lead Rein Lessons.
 These are more formal lessons held in the outdoor arena under close bridle contact with the instructor and your child will start to learn very quicky how to control the horse.
 They will learn how to start and stop and also how to use the reins and their feet to steer the horse in the desired direction.
 They will also learn how to balance in the saddle through fun exercises such as riding backwards, walking without stirrups and “round-the-world” where they turn round in the saddle whilst the pony is stationary.
 The ideal age for Lead Rein lessons to start is five.